MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Maximum speed up to which auto-download is attempted.
 Default: 6 km/h.

-### Filter for Notes/Bugs
+### Task filter

-Select OSMOSE error leval and Notes to download.
+Select OSMOSE error level, Notes and Maproulette tasks to download.
 Default: everything.

-### Notes/Bugs Download radius
+### Task download radius

 When auto-downloading notes and bugs, the radius of the area that is attempted to download around the current position.
 Default: 200 meters.

-### Maximum notes/bugs auto-download speed
+### Maximum task auto-download speed

 Maximum speed up to which auto-download of notes and bugs is attempted.
 Default: 30 km/h.